Free ute / service vehicle daily check

 A ute / service vehicle daily check is a structured inspection form completed by the driver before using a ute, van or light commercial vehicle for work purposes.
 It is a visual and functional walk-around that covers the vehicle exterior (tyres, lights, mirrors, windscreen, body condition), under the bonnet (oil, coolant, brake fluid, washer fluid, battery, belts), cabin controls (seatbelts, horn, handbrake, gauges, warning lights) and onboard equipment (first aid kit, fire extinguisher, warning triangle, hi-vis vests, torch, recovery gear, tools, cargo restraint, UHF radio and spill kit).
 The completed form provides a documented record that the vehicle and its safety equipment were inspected and any defects reported before driving.

-Benefits of daily ute / service vehicle checks
+Benefits of using this ute / service vehicle daily check

 - Driver and crew safety: catch tyre, brake, light and fluid issues before they cause a breakdown or accident on the road.